What's the best hybrid workspace management software?

 If someone’s visiting, they can check in at a tablet or by scanning a code.
 Hosts get notified right away, and you can even collect signatures or print badges for extra security.

-🔐 Stronger security and smooth onboarding
+🔐 Stronger security and smooth employee onboarding

-Archie works with your access control system and supports single sign-on, so only the right people can access the office and everything stays synced.
+Archie works with your access control system and supports single sign-on, so only the right people can access the office, and everything stays synced.

 In short, Archie is a great fit for businesses of all sizes looking to implement and optimize their hybrid work setups.
-Try it yourself.

 Berenika Teter